FREQUENTLY ASKED QUESTIONS

 Prices above do not include home shipping, which is typically about $15.

 Other items, such as the stole of gratitude, are extra.
-The vendor’s website will have pictures and pricing for everything starting in late February.
-You will be provided the link during the RSVP process.
+The vendor’s website will have pictures and pricing for everything when commencement registration opens in October.
+Your RSVP confirmation e-mail will include the ordering link.

 Active-duty servicemembers are encouraged to wear their service dress uniforms at commencement!